nikovalenko/vt-imgstream/README.md

 Run `docker-compose up --build` to build the project.

-There are simple unit tests present for the image-display.component There is a main.tf file for AWS deployment but currently it is a mock.
+There are simple unit tests present for the image-display.component.
+There is a main.tf file for AWS deployment but currently it is a mock.

 # VtImgstream